 What You Can Learn From WWI Draft Records:

 At each of the three draft registrations a different form was used, with slight variations in the information requested.
 In general, however, you'll find the registrant's full name, address, phone number, date and place of birth, age, occupation and employer, the name and address of the nearest contact or relative, and the signature of the registrant.
 Other boxes on the draft cards asked for descriptive details such as race, height, weight, eye and hair color and other physical characteristics.

 Keep in mind that WWI Draft Registration Records are not military service records - they don't document anything past the individual's arrival at training camp and contain no information about an individual's military service.
 It is also important to note that not all of the men who registered for the draft actually served in the military, and not all men who served in the military registered for the draft.

 The original WWI draft registration cards are in the custody of the National Archives - Southeast Region near Atlanta, Georgia.
 They are also available on microfilm (National Archives publication M1509) at the Family History Library in Salt Lake City, local Family History Centers, the National Archives and its Regional Archive centers.
 On the Web, subscription-based Ancestry.com offers a searchable index to the WWI Draft Registration Records, as well as digital copies of the actual cards.
 The complete collection of digitized WWI draft records, plus a searchable index, is also available online for free from FamilySearch — United States World War I Draft Registration Cards, 1917–1918.

 How to Search the WWI Draft Registration Records

 If you're searching online and don't know where your individual was living, you can sometimes find him through other identifying factors.
-Many individuals, especially in the southeast U.S., registered by their full name, including middle name.
+Many individuals, especially in the southeast U.S., registered by their full name, including middle name, which can make them easier to identify.
 You could also narrow the search by month, day and/or year of birth.